-Please rate the following: Course Promotion The information you received about the course content, location, timing, and point of contact.
-Very Good Good Needs Improvement Poor Please let us know how we could have done more to help you.
-Effectiveness of the Faculty Was the faculty effective at helping you understand the materials and achieve the learning objectives?
-Ury Good One Please let us know how we could have done more to help you.
+• Please rate the following ing: Course Promotion The information you re eceived about th ne course content, location, tim ing, and point of contact. ☐ Very Good \square Good ☐ Needs Improvement Poor Please let us know how w we could have done more to help you.
+Effectiveness of the Fa aculty Was the faculty effect objectives? ive at helping yo u understand the materials and d achieve the learning ☐ Very Good \square{Good} ☐ Needs Improvement Poor Please let us know how w we could have done more to help you.